canonical/snapd/CODING.md

 * When trying to keep functions and methods readable by introducing helpers, trying to aim for a mostly consistent level of abstraction inside each function could be useful.

 * *Do not repeat yourself* is a balancing act.
-Complex behaviour should ideally be encoded in code only once in the code base when possible.
+Complex behaviour should ideally be encoded only once in the code base when possible.
 When extracting and deciding how to extract some behaviour it is important to consider the readability of both the now encapsulated code and its consumers.
 For example, if it's hard to give the extracted code a good name and signature it might show that a different approach should be looked at.
 For simpler helpers, it might be worth seeing a couple of usages before creating them as local helpers, and a bit more before creating an exported helper that can be imported from all the used places.
 When creating helpers and avoiding repetition the aim should also be first to improve maintainability and readability.
 If the consumer code is less readable then maybe the extraction in this case might not be a good idea in the end.

 * See [Tests](#tests) for consideration about repetition and reuse specifically in test code.